 Because of this history of discrimination, CDICR member and Metropolitan Council for Educational Opportunity (METCO) Coordinator Malcolm Cawthorne said it is important to pursue social justice in the spirit of making amends in this era.

-“I would be really remiss to think is going to mend the decades of rounding up Black and brown males, and the traumatic effects upon children, elderly women and families.
+“I would be really remiss to think [the REAF] is going to mend the decades of rounding up Black and brown males, and the traumatic effects upon children, elderly women and families.
 I don’t think it’s going to do that in any way, shape or form,” Cawthorne said.
 “But I think if we can do this right, it can really send a message that, as a community, we’re recognizing our past and trying to move forward together.”

 Where will the REAF draw funds from, and how will they be distributed?